15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Web 2.0 Ranker

-My best VA experience would have to be when I hired a virtual assistant from Indore who had four years of experience as a digital marketing generalist, who we were able to train and mold into a local recruiter for the Web 20 Ranker team.
-With a local recruiter we were able to set-up and register a foreign office, permanently staff the office, and tap into a wide range of graduates from the local universities.
+My best VA experience was hiring a virtual assistant from Indore with four years of experience as a digital marketing generalist.
+We could train and mold this person into a local recruiter for the Web 20 Ranker team.
+With a local recruiter, we could set up and register a foreign office, permanently staff it, and tap into a wide range of graduates from the local universities.

 Rob te Braake